SMC242/uni-notes/soc/Criminology/Prison Societies.md

 ### Continuing gangs
 - A member's status doesn't change when they go to prison
 - Street dynamics are reproduced in prisons
-- Graffiti and gang symbols mark territory
+- Graffiti and gang symbols mark territoryry